 The Government has rejected calls to impose a duty on UK regulators to consult on European and international regulations.

-Speaking in the House of Lords on the Financial Services bill last week, Lord Howard Flight argued for an amendment to the bill to force UK authorities to consult with the industry and consumers on European and international matters.
+Speaking in the House of Lords on the Financial Services bill yesterday, Lord Howard Flight argued for an amendment to the bill to force UK authorities to consult with the industry and consumers.

 He said there is very little accountability for international regulators such as the European Securities and Markets Authority, the European Banking Authority and Financial Stability Board.

 Flight said: “To avoid mistakes it is important for the UK entities to have consulted fully with the financial services industry.